wambitz/mongo-python-api/docs/MONGO.md

    exit
    ```

 The MongoDB shell (`mongo`) is a powerful tool for interacting with your MongoDB database.
 It supports a wide range of operations from simple queries to complex aggregations.
-As you're already experienced in software engineering, you'll find the MongoDB shell's syntax straightforward, especially if you're familiar with JSON-like structures.
+As you're already experienced in software engineering, you'll find the MongoDB shell's syntax straightforward, especially if you're familiar with `JSON`-like structures.

 Remember, MongoDB uses JavaScript-like syntax for its shell commands, which can be very convenient for running quick queries or administrative tasks.
 You might also want to explore GUI tools like MongoDB Compass for a more visual approach to managing your MongoDB databases, especially for more complex queries and data visualization.